 No, you cannot reply to the EPO via the Mailbox.
 The current version of the Mailbox allows only one-way communication, from the EPO to the user.

 Regardless of whether a mail item has been opened or not, a mail item sent to the Mailbox is deemed to have been notified on the tenth day after transmission of the electronic communication to the Mailbox, unless the communication arrives later or not at all.
-See Decision of the President of the European Patent Office dated 13 December 2011:
+See Decision of the Administrative Council dated 15 October 2014

 The list of communications currently made available via the Mailbox is published on the EPO website: